guildai/tensorflow-patterns/patterns/loss-operation.md

 ---
-title: Loss variable
+title: Loss operation
 scope: Tensor/Operation
 summary: >

-    Use the variable <code>loss</code> to represent the loss being minimized in a training operation.
+    Use a TensorFlow operation <code>loss</code> to represent the loss being minimized in a training operation.

 ---